 By Duane W. Hamacher

 Look upon any clear night and you can see myriad stars, planets, and the Milky Way stretching across the sky.
-The chances are that you know the names of some of the constellations.
+Chances are that you know the names of some of the constellations.

 The International Astronomical Union recognizes 88 constellations, ranging from the giant water-serpent Hydra to the tiny Crux (the Southern Cross).